statorworks/LINUX_EXAMPLES/BASIC_GTK2/Readme.md

 The build command needs a bunch of library references, but that's been done, look at the project file or main.cpp.

-Also just as a comparison, a minimal window in Xlib uses 5 MBytes of RAM, while a minimal Gtk2 window uses 15 MBytes.
+Also just as a comparison, a minimal window in Xlib uses 5 MBytes of RAM, while a minimal Gtk2 window uses about 15 MBytes.

 Gtk2 seems a nice compromise between size and performance for many applications.

 Enjoy!!